cindyariyo/cindyariyo/README.md

 # Hi there 👋, I'm Cindy Ariyo!

-A Computer Science major at Trinity College Dublin with a passion for exploring new technologies and working on innovative projects!
+A final year Computer Science major at Trinity College Dublin with a passion for exploring new technologies and working on innovative projects!